pratyushplp/pl-checkout-final/Documentation/frontend-documentation.md

 ## Introduction

-The personal lines Chatbot is designed to provide intelligent responses to your questions and assist you in various tasks.
+The Chatbot Prat is designed to provide intelligent responses to your questions and assist you in various tasks.
 In addition to text-based queries, the chatbot allows you to upload documents and ask questions related to the content of those documents.

 ## Getting Started
 To run react we have used Vite.
 Vite is a modern frontend tooling that aims to provide a faster and leaner development experience for modern web projects.
 Create a Vite project by running this command in the terminal.